 • Review your farm’s policies and procedures for spraying decisions.

 • Review your application for general liability coverage insurance.
 Update your application if you have made any changes in your farm operation since applying.
 This includes hiring an employee.

 • If you spray your own fields, make sure you have a spray endorsement provision in your policy.
 If you spray for others, verify that your spray endorsement covers commercial as well as private applications.

 MU Extension will conduct both in-person and online training for synthetic auxin herbicides applicator training.
 In-person training sessions will be held at five locations in January and February.
-Go to the Synthetic Auxin Herbicides Applicator Training website to register or for more information.
+Go to extension2.missouri.edu/programs/synthetic-auxin-herbicide-applicator-training to register or for more information.
 For questions, call 573-882-4349.
 Advance registration is required for in-person training and seating is limited.

 Registration for online training opens Jan.
 4.

 Missouri Department of Agriculture requires all certified applicators to complete online or in-person training before buying or using dicamba.
 MDA designated MU Extension as the state's sole training source for required dicamba training.